cjolowicz/blog/content/posts/hypermodern-python-project.md

 hypermoderne Schachpartie* (The hypermodern chess game) in his bookshelf, written by [Savielly Tartakower](https://en.wikipedia.org/wiki/Savielly_Tartakower) in 1925 to modernize chess theory.
-That inspired the title of this blog post.
+That inspired the title of this guide.